xebialabs/integration-server-gradle-plugin/README.md

 * `ImportDbUnitDataTask` - imports data files into a database
 * `dockerComposeDatabaseStart` - starts containers required by the server
 * `dockerComposeDatabaseStop` - stops containers required by the server
 * `prepareDatabase` - copies configuration files for the selected database
+* `integrationServer` - Starts an integration server

 #### Flags